codepraycode/nobox-cli/.github/CONTRIBUTING.md

 - Be available, as we may ask questions, make suggestions, ask for changes to be made to your PR, or require additional information.
 - For any conversation that requires you to do something, mark the conversation as resolved after that task is done, this will help to in the review process.

 ### Pull request is merged! 🙌🏾🥳🍾

 Congratulations🍾 We appreciate you.

 Once your PR is merged, your contribution will be publicly visible on the project.

-Since you're part of the NoBox community, we'll want more of your contributions.
+Since you're part of the NoBox console community, we'll want more of your contributions.

 ### Discussions